-It is well documented that patients with CKD suffer from a reduced exercise capacity and poor levels of physical functioning which leads to a cyclic reduction in physical activity levels and deconditioning (23).
-Unsurprisingly this spiral of inactivity has been shown to impact the quality of life of this patient population as well as contributing to poorer outcomes (4,5).

-Research to date has focussed on the effect of physical activity and exercise interventions on muscle mass, muscle strength and physical capacity.
-Relating to muscle mass, to date of the 14 studies which sought to investigate the effect of differing exercise interventions, 6 reported a positive effect on muscle mass (24-26) or muscle volume (27) with a mix of high and low risk of bias, with 10 these studies being RCTs in design.
-Of the RCTs, 8 studies contained an aerobic training element with 38% (3/8 studies) reporting beneficial effects of aerobic training on muscle mass or a surrogate marker of muscle mass (ie. Fat free mass %).
-One study contained a resistance exercise only element (28) showing a positive effect on lean mass (kg), another showed a positive effect of combined aerobic and resistance training elements in comparison to an aerobic only intervention on (27) on quadriceps volume (cm3), both of which displayed a low risk of bias.
-The final study showed beneficial effects of a HIIT based program of exercise on muscle fibre area, though this study has a high risk of bias (29).
+It is well documented that patients with CKD suffer from a reduced exercise capacity and poor levels of physical functioning which leads to a cyclic reduction in physical activity levels and consequently deconditioning.23 Unsurprisingly this spiral of inactivity has been shown to impact the quality of life of this patient population as well as contributing to poorer outcomes (morbidity and mortality).^{4,5} Research to date has focussed on the effect of physical activity and exercise interventions on muscle mass, muscle strength and physical capacity.
+Relating to muscle mass, to date of the 14 studies which sought to investigate the effect of differing exercise interventions, 6 reported a positive effect on muscle mass^{24-26} or muscle volume27 with a mix of high and low risk of bias, with 10 of these studies being RCTs in design.
+Of the RCTs, 8 studies contained an aerobic training element with 38% (3/8 studies) reporting beneficial effects of aerobic training on muscle mass or a surrogate marker of muscle mass (ie. fat free mass %).
+One study contained a resistance exercise only element28 showing a positive effect on lean mass (kg), another showed a positive effect of combined aerobic and resistance training elements in comparison to an aerobic only intervention on quadriceps volume (cm3), 27 both of which displayed a low risk of bias.
+The final study showed beneficial effects of a HIIT based program of exercise on muscle fibre area, although this study had a high risk of bias.29

 The effects of physical activity and exercise on muscle strength seem to be relatively consistent to this point leading to the above recommendation, though there is variation in assessments used to quantify muscle strength.
-To date, two studies assessed as low risk of bias have reported increases in 1 repetition maximum values in response to a 12-week training programme containing a resistance component (27,29).
-Further to this, 3 RCTs have reported increases in quadricep strength (30-32) all of which contained a resistance exercise element ranging from 8 weeks to 12 months in length.
+To date, two studies assessed as low risk of bias have reported increases in 1-repetition maximum values in response to a 12-week training programme containing a resistance component.^{27,29} Further to this, 3 RCTs have reported increases in quadricep strength^{30-32} all of which contained a resistance exercise element ranging from 8 weeks to 12 months in length.
 One study to date has shown the effects of a combined exercise programme on hand grip strength, which is of particular interest as this is the assessment of choice for the diagnosis of sarcopenia.
-Hiraki & colleagues (31) showed significant improvement in hand grip strength in response to a home based combined intervention programme with increases of 17%, though it should be noted that the current study was a small sample size (n=36) and further studies should aim to confirm such findings in this important measurement.
+Hiraki and colleagues31 showed significant improvement in hand grip strength in response to a home based combined intervention programme with increases of 17%, though it should be noted that the current study was a small sample size (n=36) and further studies should aim to confirm such findings in this important measurement.